Organic Standards

 EU Commission Analyses Non-Authorised Pesticide Substances in Organic Products Under Regulation (EU) 2018/848

-The European Commission has released a performance analysis of Member State investigations into pesticide contamination within organic supply chains under Regulation (EU) 2018/848.
-Businesses should anticipate stricter enforcement of traceability and precautionary protocols, as approximately one-third of investigated contamination cases now result in the loss of organic market access.
+The European Commission has published an analysis of Member State investigations into pesticide contamination within organic supply chains.
+Companies must strengthen traceability and precautionary measures as one-third of contamination cases now lead to the immediate loss of organic market access.

 ec.europa.euEuropean UnionEuropean Union